-The above chart shows the difference between warm and cool colors, side by side.
+The above chart below shows the difference between warm and cool colors, side by side.
 In this format, it's easy to see the difference!

-This simple chart above will help you to determine which colors are which, once you learn the basic differences between warm and cool color tones.
+This simple chart will help you to determine which colors are which, once you learn the basic differences between warm and cool color tones.

 Once you have a general understanding, you can then differentiate between for example, a "warm pink" and a "cool pink".
 A warm pink is a peachy pink.
 A cool pink would be a purplish pink.
 A warm green would be a yellowish green.
 A cool green would be more blue.